Intermittent percolation and the scale-free distribution of vegetation clusters: Individual-snapshot properties of the temporally heterogeneous model

-A collection of individual-snapshot cluster-size distributions together with the averaged distribution are shown in Fig.\ref{Snapshots2} for different densities.
-Observe that in some cases the averaged distribution extends to sizes larger than those of individual snapshots.
-This is just because, for the sake of clarity, not all individual snapshots in the average are plotted.
-This figure illustrates that even for a fixed density $\rho$ there is a large variability in the histograms of cluster-sizes and that single snapshots may differ notably from the ensemble-averaged (constant-$\rho$) distribution.
+A collection of individual-snapshot cluster-size distributions are shown in Figure \ref{Snapshots2} \neww{for two different densities: $\rho=0.48$ and $\rho=0.58$}.
+This figure illustrates that even for a fixed density $\rho$ there is a high variability in the shape of the histograms of cluster-sizes and that single snapshots may differ notably from the ensemble-averaged (constant-$\rho$) distribution.
 In particular, fast exponential-like and slow power-law-like decays can be identified for individual snapshots.
-Although exponential decays are seen, especially for low densities, power-laws are present for snapshots of all density values; however, they are more prominent and broad in the neighborhood of the percolation transition (see Table II where details of the fits are reported).
+Remarkably, even if exponentially decaying curves do exist, especially for low densities, power-laws are present in snapshots for most densities.
+These power-law fits are more prominent and extend for a broader size-interval in the neighborhood of the percolation transition (see Table II for more details on the fits).

-In this case of histograms for individual snapshots, we also compared the goodness of power-law fits with that of exponential-distribution fits $P(s)=Ce^{-\alpha s}$.
-For most of the snapshots power-law distributions fit better the data than exponential ones, i.e. power-laws give a higher normalized log-likelihood in the majority of the cases, but not always, especially for low densities $\rho\in[0.04,0.24]$ (see fourth column of Table \ref{table:fit_snapshots}).
-However, even for densities in this interval, power-law fits are better in at least $60\%$ of the snapshots in all cases (see Table \ref{table:fit_snapshots}).
-On the other hand, for intermediate densities, $\rho\in[0.26,0.68]$, power laws outperform exponential fits in almost all snapshots.
-Observe that in spite of the limitations imposed, the finite system size and the lack of an averaging procedure, power-laws are observed for at least $1.5$ decades in most of the cases (fifth column of Table \ref{table:fit_snapshots}).
+We also compared the quality of fits to power-law functions with those to e.g. exponential-distribution $P(s)=C e^{-\alpha s}$.
+For many snapshots --especially when close to the percolation critical point-- power-law distributions constitute a better fit to the data than exponential ones (i.e. power-laws give a higher normalized log-likelihood) but this is not always the case, especially for low densities $\rho\in[0.04,0.24]$ (see fourth column of Table \ref{table:fit_snapshots} and Appendix A for further details).
+Nevertheless, even for densities in this interval, power-law fits are better in at least the $60\%$ of the cases (see Table \ref{table:fit_snapshots} and Appendix).
+On the other hand, for intermediate densities, power-law fits outperform exponential ones in almost each one of the snapshots.
+Observe that in spite of the existing limitations (i.e. the finite system size and the lack of an averaging procedure), power-laws are observed for at least $1.5$ decades in logarithmic scale in most of the cases (fifth column of Table \ref{table:fit_snapshots}).

+\neww{To avoid confusion, let us underline that some of these effective exponents are smaller than $2$ and that power laws with exponents smaller than $2$ do not have a well-defined averaged value when integrated to arbitrarily large values of the variable.
+This means that the fits are just approximated ones and cannot possibly extend to arbitrarily large cluster sizes (see \cite{tau} for an illuminating discussion of this and related issues).}